FreshAlacrity/macropad/README.md

     - [x] scroll through available layers
     - [ ] increase and decrease brightness
     - [ ] scrollwheel action
-    - [ ] increase and decrease cursor speed
     - [ ] alias numbers, i.e.  1 or "1" to "one"
 - [ ] layers
+    - [x] fallthrough to parent layers for key actions when those aren't assigned
+        - [ ] better parent layer function after individual file support
     - [ ] individual files for layer mappings
         - [ ] list parent layer
             - [ ] use this to sort layer list (children come after their parents)
         - [ ] define a color scheme and pattern for the layer
-    - [ ] fallthrough to lower layers for key actions when those aren't assigned
     - [ ] lighting
         - [ ] custom lighting color and pattern for each layer
         - [ ] Layer Select layer shows those colors on the appropriate hotkeys
+        - [ ] if no layer pattern is specified, light the keys that have layer-specific actions
     - [ ] implement improved mousekeys as a layer
         - [ ] have a function that runs while it's being held?
             - [ ] hold functions increment a counter